 How to use essential oils in pregnancy:

-During pregnancy, use recommended oils at only 1% dilution – meaning 5-6 drops of essential oil per 1 oz. carrier oil like almond, grapeseed, olive or coconut oil.
+According to the International Federation of Professional Aromatherapists, during pregnancy, use recommended oils at only 1% dilution – meaning 5-6 drops of essential oil per 1 oz. carrier oil like almond, grapeseed, olive or coconut oil.
 For pregnancy, essential oils are best used for short periods of time (10-15 minutes) in a diffuser, in a bath or in a very gentle massage oil.

 During pregnancy, the female body is delicately tuned and sensitive to imbalance.
 Every choice of the mother affects the baby.
 High doses of supplements or herbs aren’t good for the baby’s developing, unprotected system.
 Even the approach to aromatherapy must be considered differently for pregnancy.
 While testing is not available on most oils, for safety reasons, always assume that essential oils will cross the placental barrier and have the potential to affect the developing baby.

 Keep in mind that while they are natural substances, essential oils are extremely potent.
 One example: It takes more than 150 pounds of lavender flowers to make one pound of lavender essential oil!

 - undiluted essential oils applied directly to skin (NEAT)

 - oral, rectal or vaginal use of oils